Cancer Research UK logo.

 Eating after surgery

 Your eating may return to normal after a few months.
-But this can take time and there may still be differences.
+But this can take time, especially if you need more treatment after your surgery.
 For some people, it takes up to 2 years.

 It can help to eat smaller meals about 6 to 8 times a day if you've had surgery to remove your oesophagus and part of your stomach.
 You’ll also need to eat slowly and chew food well or have a soft diet.
 Some people find certain foods uncomfortable to eat.
 You can choose not to eat these foods.